LaurentSmeets/Master-Thesis/research archive code/imput_data/README.md

 This folder contains many different subfolders.
-One for everyday of data collection.
+One for every day of data collection.
 See example *(2018-11-01)* for the necessary files nested within the folders.
 All these files are only 1, redacted, row long.
 The Raw files are upto a million rows.